 Concepts in Performance Measurement and Performance Management

-Each company and each leader needs to determine how to make the most out of each moment in the day.
+Each company and leader needs to determine how to make the most out of each moment in the day.
 There are a strong number of ways to manage performance and maximize productivity.
 While the options are many, one of the key concepts must be the ability to measure what a person is doing and quantify what determines success on the job.
 The Performance Development Plan is one of those tools that allow you to do this function well.
 To measure the performance of an individual, a firm should examine the following, four basic areas during the course of a performance discussion:

 - Results achieved

 - Tasks accomplished

 - Behaviors exhibited

 1. Results and Objectives Achieved – Key Performance Indicators